statsmaths/blog/_posts/2017-06-08-dtv-face-detection.md

 Opening and closing all of these image files was beginning to upset my computer, and Previous crashed a few times.
 Thankfully Lauren showed me a great trick with the spacebar on macOS that allowed me to almost play the images as if they were a movie.
-This was a realy time saver and is what finally made it possible to see enough images to qualitatively evaluate how well it was working.
+This was a real time saver and is what finally made it possible to see enough images to qualitatively evaluate how well it was working.
 Across the entire episode, we noticed three main things about the dlib face detector: